-Conflict is a useful way to discover truth and bring underlying issues to the surface, as long as emotions are kept out of it.
+Conflict should be addressed in a rational way, in order to discover truth and bring underlying issues to the surface.

-Taking time to meditate on a problem before making a final decision.
+Taking time to think through a problem before making a final decision.

 Researching previous ways people have accomplished goals to improve performance.